-- Education broadband connectivity is provided through the South East Grid for Learning Broadband Service. - We use Smoothwall which blocks sites which can be categorised as: pornography, racial hatred, extremism, gaming and sites of an illegal nature.
-Our filtering provider is a member of the Internet Watch Foundation (IWF). - The filtering system blocks all sites on the Internet Watch Foundation (IWF) list. - The filtering system blocks all sites on the Counter Terrorism Internet Referral Unit (CTIRU) list. - We work with East Sussex County Council IT Services to ensure that our filtering policy is continually reviewed. - If learners discover unsuitable sites, they will be required to: - Insert details of the procedure here e.g. turn off monitor/screen and report the concern immediate to a member of staff.
+- Education broadband connectivity is provided through South East Grid for Learning (SEGfL). - We use Smoothwall. which blocks sites which can be categorised as: pornography, racial hatred, extremism, gaming and sites of an illegal nature.

-- The member of staff will report the concern (including the URL of the site if possible) to the DSL (or deputies) and/or technical staff. - o The breach will be recorded and escalated as appropriate. - o Parents/carers will be informed of filtering breaches involving their child. - Any material believed to be illegal will be reported immediately to the appropriate agencies, such as the IWF, Sussex Police or CEOP.
+Our filtering provider is a member of the Internet Watch Foundation (IWF). - The filtering system blocks all sites on the Internet Watch Foundation (IWF) list. - The filtering system blocks all sites on the Counter Terrorism Internet Referral Unit (CTIRU) list. - We work with Smoothwall to ensure that our filtering policy is continually reviewed. - If learners discover unsuitable sites, they will be required to: - Turn off monitor/screen and report the concern immediately to a member of staff. - The member of staff will report the concern (including the URL of the site if possible) to the DSL (or deputies) and/or technical staff. - o The breach will be recorded and escalated as appropriate. - Parents/carers will be informed of filtering breaches involving their child. - Any material believed to be illegal will be reported immediately to the appropriate agencies, such as the IWF, Sussex Police or CEOP.